maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 * maemo-input-sounds package finished, adding vibration and sounds;
 * Stable powermanagement for the Droid 4 - lasting days without suspending;
 * Application launcher "Debian" submenu to launch any application in Debian;
-* Calendar support is working, including home applet and synchronisation with syncevolution;
+* Calendar support is working, including home applet and synchronisation using syncevolution;
 * Settings applet including timezone chooser is working;
 * Hildon address book is nearing completion;